- Application Filing Periods

 have met all supplementary criteria.

 Lower-Division Transfer Requirements.
-Generally, applicants will qualify for admission as a lower-division transfer student if they have a grade point average of at least 2.0 (C or better) in all transferable units attempted.
+Generally, applicants will qualify for CSU admission consideration as a lower-division transfer if they have a grade point average of at least 2.0 (C or better) in all transferable units attempted.

 - Students will meet the freshman admission requirements (grade point average and subject requirements) in effect for the term to which they are applying (see "Freshman Requirements" section); or